 Pumpkin is a nutritional powerhouse for your pooch, and there are plenty of ways that you can incorporate pumpkin into your dog’s diet.
 Here are some simple strategies to try today:

 Mix It With Their Food

-The easiest way to add pumpkin to your dog's diet is to simply mix it in with their food.
-Adding a couple of teaspoons or tablespoons can help to make their food tastier and more filling, but it also won't overpower the dish.
+The easiest way to add pumpkin to your dog’s diet is to simply mix it in with their food.
+Adding a couple of teaspoons or tablespoons of canned or fresh pumpkin can help make their food tastier and more filling, but it also won’t overpower the dish.

 If your dog isn’t interested in eating pumpkin plain, stirring it into something they already like can be a simple and effective technique to try.

 Pumpkin is a key ingredient in our superfood treats and clean protein dog food.
 If you’d like to up the pumpkin a bit, you can include a small amount of plain pumpkin puree with either a treat or their food.

 This can be a good way to get your dog used to the taste of pumpkin if they don’t want to eat it on its own.